Are you a generous person who enjoys caring for others?

-However, their superior is available for advice, assistance, and intervention (where necessary).
+However, their superior is available for advice, assistance, and intervention where necessary.

 - Physically turning/rolling low mobility patients

-- Transporting patients to and from appointments
+- Transport patients to and from appointments

-- Assisting with walking where required
+- Assistance with walking where required

-- Replacing dressings and cleaning wounds
+- Replace dressings and clean wounds

-- Monitoring and recording patients’ vital signs
+- Monitor and record patients’ vital signs

-The average CNA earns $30,000 per year.
+A CNA earns an average wage of $30,000 per year.

 Average National Salary: $30,000